 Q: Which AOS is right for my vehicle?

-A: It is IAG's opinion (which may differ with some builders and tuners) that you should use the following parameters to decide which AOS is correct for your vehicle:
+A: It is IAG's opinion (which may differ from some builders and tuners) that you should use the following parameters to decide which AOS is correct for your vehicle:

 - Less than 600 WHP on pump gas – IAG recommends the Competition Series AOS